getcellm/cellm/README.md

 ## Models

-Cellm supports hosted models from Anthropic, DeepSeek, Google, OpenAI, Mistral, and any OpenAI-compatible provider.
+Cellm supports hosted models from Anthropic, DeepSeek, OpenAI, Mistral, and any OpenAI-compatible cloud provider as well as local models via Ollama, vLLM, Llamafiles, or any OpenAI-compatible program.
+You can select these models via Cellm's ribbon menu.
+The [Usage](#usage) section shows you how.

-You can use `appsettings.Local.OpenAiCompatible.json` as a starting point for configuring any model provider that is compatible with OpenAI's API.
-Just rename it to `appsettings.Local.json` and edit the values.
+### Add other OpenAI-compatible providers
+You can add support for model providers that are not shipped with Cellm as long as they are compatible with OpenAI's API e.g. OpenRouter or LiteLLM.

+In Cellm's ribbon menu, type `openaicompatible/modelid` in the drop-down menu's text field.
+Point the address to the OpenAI-compatible endpoint and set the API key if needed.

+You can also add models to the preset drop-down list via the `appsettings.*.json` files in the `src/Cellm` folder.
+Use `appsettings.Local.OpenAiCompatible.json` as a starting point, edit the values, and put it next to `Cellm-AddIn64-packed.xll` as `appsettings.Local.json`.

 In general, you should leave `appsettings.json` alone and add your own configuration to `appsettings.Local.json` only.
-Any settings in this file will override the default settings in `appsettings.json`.
+Any settings in `appsettings.Local.json` will override the default settings in `appsettings.json`.

-The following sections shows you how to configure `appsettings.Local.json` for commonly used hosted and local models.

-### Hosted LLMs

-Cellm supports hosted models from Anthropic, DeepSeek, Google, OpenAI, Mistral, and any OpenAI-compatible provider.
-To use e.g. Claude 3.5 Sonnet from Anthropic:

-1. Rename `src/Cellm/appsettings.Anthropic.json` to `src/Cellm/appsettings.Local.json`.

-2. Add your Anthropic API key to `src/Cellm/appsettings.Local.json`:
-    ```json
-    {
-        "AnthropicConfiguration": {
-            "ApiKey": "ADD_YOUR_ANTHROPIC_API_KEY_HERE"
-        },
-        "ProviderConfiguration": {
-            "DefaultProvider": "Anthropic"
-        }
-    }
-    ```

-See the `appsettings.Local.*.json` files for examples on other providers.

 ### Local LLMs